eradiate/eradiate/docs/user_guide/radiometric_kernel_interface.rst

         :class:`.KernelSceneParameterMap`, a dict-like container whose entries
         are :class:`.SceneParameter` instances.

+    Scene parameter flags
+        Scene parameters can be attached flags defined by the :class:`.KernelSceneParameterFlags` enumeration.
+These can be used to indicate the type of changes to the scene triggered by an update of the parameter they are attached to.
+For instance, :class:`KernelSceneParameterFlags.GEOMETRIC <.KernelSceneParameterFlags>`
+        is meant to mention that updating the associated parameter will trigger an intersection acceleration structure update, resulting in increased computation.
+Flags can be used when rendering scene parameter map templates to filter out some parameters.

 How Eradiate calls Mitsuba
 --------------------------

-Eradiate's core processing logic is defined in the :meth:`.Experiment.process` method, which performs the following steps:
+Eradiate's core processing logic is split between the :meth:`.Experiment.init` and :meth:`.Experiment.process` methods: [#init]_

+Initialization : Create a kernel scene object based on the experiment configuration.
     1. Translate the scene defined by the configuration of the current :class:`.Experiment` into a :class:`.KernelDict` and an :class:`.KernelSceneParameterMap`.
     2. Render the :term:`kernel dictionary template` into a :term:`kernel dictionary` using an arbitrary initialization :term:`kernel context`.
     3. Load the :term:`kernel scene`.

-4. Perform a parametric loop.
+Processing : Perform a sequence of radiometric computations as part of a parametric loop.
     For each :term:`kernel context` of the experiment:

     1. Render the :class:`.KernelSceneParameterMap` template into a :term:`kernel scene parameter map`.
     2. Update the kernel scene with the computed scene parameter map.
     3. Launch a :term:`radiometric computation` with the updated scene.
     4. Collect the raw results and store them in a simple data structure.

 Low-level kernel interface
 --------------------------